santosh/leetcode/dsa/array/README.md

 4. Remove/Delete

-Deleting also takes O(n) because we are considering worst case.
+Deleting also takes `O(n)` because we are considering worst case.
 Every element at the right of the array needs to be shifted to the left.
+Removing from end is `O(1)`.

 Advantages:
 - As compared to LinkedList, data in the array can be access in O(1) time.

 Disadvantages:
 - The size of an array cannot be changed.
 Space can be wasted if allocated space are not used.
 - Inserting and deleting are not efficient.